Gromatou/1.20-update-cardboard/minecraft/local/kubejs/event_groups/PlayerEvents/respawned.md

 ### Documented members:

-- `boolean getKeepData()`
+- `ServerPlayer getOldPlayer()`
 ```
-Gets whether the player's data was kept, e.g. when returning from the end.
+Gets the player that was before respawn.
+Note that this entity is already removed from the world.
 ```

 - `LivingEntity getEntity()`